kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 ## Dataset Writers

-In the dataset workflow, the `DatasetWriter.flush()` method pushes any buffered data to data nodes in the underlying stream.
-The `DatasetWriter.sync()` method ensures that the data in the stream is written to local disks.
-When the `DatasetWriter.close() `method returns with a success message, the data is safely stored to disk in all locations.
+In the dataset workflow, the `DatasetWriter#flush()` method pushes any buffered data to data nodes in the underlying stream.
+The `DatasetWriter#sync()` method ensures that the data in the stream is written to local disks.
+When the `DatasetWriter#close() `method returns with a success message, the data is safely stored to disk in all locations.

 It's important to note that during the interval between the `flush()` method and the `sync()` method, it's possible that data might be lost if there is a system failure.